puppetlabs/puppet-docs/toolchain_walkthrough.markdown

 #### YARD

+> **Note:** Puppet no longer publishes YARD output for current versions of Puppet to puppet.com/docs or docs.puppet.com.
+For details on generating this developer documentation on your own, see <https://puppet.com/docs/puppet/latest/yard/index.html>.

 Among YARD's featues:

 -   Simple templating that allows developers to include and display useful metadata, such as whether a function is part of the public API
 -   Markdown support
 -   The ability to provide a simple desktop documentation webserver with nothing more than a local copy of the Puppet repo

 ##### What do I need to know about this?